50 years of Polish protests: from workers’ strikes to women’s strikes

 This does not mean that in today’s Poland no one is concerned about the more basic economic provisions.
 It means that, overall, the quality of life has increased, thus making it possible for a large part of the society to start prioritising more advanced political and social rights.
 However, support for many of these rights is also preconditioned by a high level of societal awareness and openness, which comes with time and education.
 This is why we also observe a shift in the principal groups involved in the different protests.
 The PRL-era strikes were led by the poorer working class, while the current protests engage mostly middle- and upper-middle-class intellectuals, as well as youth (school pupils, students, young professionals).

-Organisation is key
+Polish protests: Organisation is key

 Contrary to protesters’ priorities, where a clearer trend can be observed, organisation patterns have not been consistent over the years.
 In 1970, despite workers being united by their common workplaces, no leadership emerged which could use the strength of the masses to exert pressure on the government to negotiate.
 At the same time, the authorities’ go-to strategy was to silence the protesters with force.
 Although eventually price increases were withdrawn, at least 45 people died and over 1,100 were wounded as a result of the chaos and violence that ensued.